Register a complaint

 - Priority four: Nominal infractions

-- A documented history of repeat and persistent offenders will be taken into account when deciding response options as well as offence type, location, offender, history (number of calls, enforcement action), frequency of calls (day, date and time).
+- A documented history of repeat and persistent offenders will be considered when deciding response options, as well as offence type, location, offender, history (number of calls, enforcement action) and frequency of calls (day, date and time)

-- A warning notice with directions to remedy the problem within a specified time frame, or issue a fine immediately, depending on the circumstances.
+- A warning notice with directions to remedy the problem within a specified time frame

-- An order, which allows the City to remedy the contravention and bill the property owner for the cost.
+- An order that allows the City to remedy the violation and bill the property owner for the cost

-- If it is determined that no contravention of the bylaws has taken place, the complainant may be advised that no further action is being taken.
-If a contravention is found, the property owner/occupier will be encouraged to voluntarily rectify the situation and the complainant will also be notified.
+- If it’s determined that no bylaw violation has taken place, the complainant may be advised that no further action is being taken.
+If a violation is found, the property owner/occupier will be encouraged to voluntarily fix the situation and the complainant will also be notified.

-- Bylaw enforcement may contact you to appear as a witness if the matter goes to court.
+- Bylaw Services may contact you to appear as a witness if the matter goes to court